Fundraising FAQs

 Mother’s Day Stall / Father’s Day Basketball Shoot-Out

-For Mother’s Day, the P&C organises gifts for the children to buy for their mother/carer.
-Children are then invited to purchase a gift of their choice for mother or carer at a stall set up at the school.
-For Father’s Day we organise a morning tea and basketball shootout where children can compete with their dads or carers for a gold coin donation.
+For Mother’s Day, the P&C organises the popular gift stall for the children to buy for their mother/carer.
+In the last two years we have run a Mother’s Day Soccer Shoot out and raffle.
+For Father’s Day we organise a morning tea and basketball shootout where children can compete with their dads/carers.
+There are increasing calls for a Father’s Day still in 2024 so watch this space!

 City2Surf